acaciovilela/DtlUser/README.md

-# Zend Framework Skeleton Module
+# Laminas Framework Skeleton Module

 This is a sample skeleton module for use with [zend-mvc](https://docs.zendframework.com/zend-mvc) applications.